MileHacker Logo

 • The journey to Lesio Louna and nearby regions showcases savanna and dense forest.

 • Rural Congolese life is visible.
-This offers a contrast to the capital's urban environment.
+This allows for a contrast to the capital's urban environment.

-• Lac Bleu is the main accessible by the lake for a day trip.
-Brazzaville is inland, so no beaches exist nearby.
+• Lac Bleu is the main accessible a lake for a day trip.
+Brazzaville is away from the sea, so no beaches exist nearby.

 Cultural Excursions